Recipe 1: Smoked Paprika & Rosemary-Infused Prosciutto-Wrapped Figs with Whipped Blue Cheese and Pistachio Crunch

 Fresh figs need cold storage in the refrigerator because of their delicate quality.
 Fresh figs maintain their best quality during consumption from the buy date for only four days.
 Do not wash fresh figs until the moment before using them.

 Q5.
-Which pair of tastes are the best flavor combinations with figs?
+Which pair of tastes is the best flavour combination with figs?

-Figs work beautifully with goat cheese and Gorgonzola cheese, as well as Manchego cheese and prosciutto, together with nuts, including walnuts, almonds, and pine nuts, along with honey, balsamic vinegar, and cinnamon- and ginger-based spices.
+Figs work beautifully with goat cheese, Gorgonzola, Manchego cheese, and prosciutto, as well as nuts, including walnuts, almonds, and pine nuts, honey, balsamic vinegar, and cinnamon—and ginger-based spices.

 Q6.
 Is the preparation of fig appetizers for later usage possible?

-Fig appetizers exist in two categories as specific preparations succeed better when prepared in advance or when served fresh.
+Fig appetisers exist in two categories, as specific preparations succeed better when prepared in advance or when served fresh.
 The preparation of fig chutney occurs ahead of time without losing quality.
 Figs and delicate items like avocado and foie gras require immediate preparation before serving because fresh figs and delicate ingredients should not be stored for long periods.